-When I look at homeschool curriculum websites, articles and catalogs, with the idea of choosing homeschool curriculum in mind generally two things happen.
+Two things generally happen when I look at homeschool curriculum websites, articles, and catalogs with the idea of choosing homeschool curriculum.

 My eyes glaze over.

 Choosing homeschool curriculum is often a contributing factor to homeschool stress.
 I think there are a number of reasons for that.

 - It’s often expensive so we don’t want to make a costly mistake.

 - There are so many choices it is overwhelming.